openstack/python-cinderclient/README.rst

     Positional arguments:
       <subcommand>
-        create              Add a new volume.
+        absolute-limits     Print a list of absolute limits for a user create              Add a new volume.
         credentials         Show user credentials returned from auth delete              Remove a volume.
         endpoints           Discover endpoints that get returned from the authenticate services
         list                List all the volumes.
-        show                Show details about a volume.
+        rate-limits         Print a list of rate limits for a user show                Show details about a volume.
         snapshot-create     Add a new snapshot.
         snapshot-delete     Remove a snapshot.